dimitri/pgloader/docs/ref/mysql.rst

   type datetime when default "0000-00-00 00:00:00"
     to timestamptz drop default
 	using zero-dates-to-null

+  type datetime with extra on update current timestamp when not null
+    to timestamptz drop not null drop default using zero-dates-to-null

+  type datetime with extra on update current timestamp
+    to timestamptz drop default
+       using zero-dates-to-null

   type timestamp when default "0000-00-00 00:00:00" and not null
     to timestamptz drop not null drop default